Ocirne94/mbmodel/README.md

 **distribute_precgrad_cutoff()** is a function which increases precipitation amount with altitude, up to a cutoff altitude,\
 **correct()** is a function to correct for precipitation under-catch at the rain gauge, with the option to reduce the correction in summer (differential under-catch of snow and rain),\
 **precipitation** is the rain gauge reading.

+The model is iteratively tuned to stake readings with an optimization procedure, which minimizes bias over the stakes.
+If winter accumulation measurements are available, the model is first run over the winter and the precipitation parameters are optimized (precipitation correction, precipitation gradient with altitude).
+Then the model is run over the whole period and the melt parameters are tuned to cancel the bias.

+The computed mass balance is then corrected in elevation bands to better match the stakes measurements.